 All requests for CCTV footage should be made promptly after an incident has occurred so the CCTV footage can be saved.
 A fee may be charged to cover reasonable expenses in actioning a request and preparing footage.
 If there is a fee, you will be informed and you will need to pay in advance.

-For more information, or to request BAC's 'Request for Information' (RFI) form, email cctv.requests@bne.com.au
+You can find BAC's 'Request for Information' (RFI) form here.